Locally-listed buildings

 Locally listed buildings do not enjoy the levels of statutory protection afforded to nationally-listed buildings.
 However, local listing means that the interest of the building will be at least considered during the planning process.
 The effect of an application on a non-designated heritage asset is a material consideration when deciding planning applications, and local listing strengthens the case for retention of a historic building.

-How can I found out whether a building is locally-listed or not?
+How can I find out whether a building is locally-listed or not?

 The conservation and planning pages of your council’s website are the first place to look; many councils have local lists online.
 Otherwise planning or conservation officers will be able to tell you whether or not your council has a local list, and how it can be viewed.